Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 [![MIC Protection](/assets/uploads/2020/03/ntlm_mic_protection.png)](/assets/uploads/2020/03/ntlm_mic_protection.png)

 The MIC protects the integrity of the 3 messages, the msAvFlags protects the presence of the MIC, and the NTLMv2 hash protects the presence of the flag.
-The attacker, not being aware of the user's secret, cannot recalculate this hash.
+The attacker, not being aware of the user's secret, cannot re-compute this hash.

-So you will have understood that, we can do nothing in this case, and that's thanks to the MIC.
+So you will have understood that, we can do nothing in this case, and that's because of the MIC.

 ### Drop the MIC